 The new crucifix for Mejorada del Campo Cathedral

-A new version of a wooden cross heavily damaged in a fire several years ago was offered as a gift from the Factum Foundation for Digital Technology in Conservation to Father Justo, the man behind the 40-year construction of the Cathedral of Mejorada del Campo in Madrid.
+A new version of a wooden cross heavily damaged in a fire several years ago was offered as a gift from the Factum Foundation for Digital Technology in Preservation to Father Justo, the man behind the 40-year construction of the Cathedral of Mejorada del Campo in Madrid.
 When Adam Lowe and Miguel Guillén visited the Cathedral soon after the fire, Father Justo expressed his desire for the crucifix to metaphorically rise from the ashes, larger and more splendid than before.
 This seemed like a perfect task for Factum’s Foundation - a gift from the foundation to Justo’s great creation.

 The damaged crucifix was first scanned with a structured light scanner made by Nub3D in Barcelona and then processed and digitally reworked at the Factum Arte workshop in Madrid.
 This important step saw the development of the new, enlarged and re-imagined work.